Joely Fisher Is 'Inconsolable' Following Debbie Reynold's Death

 God speed mama pic.twitter.com/XsO5zqN8w6— Joely Fisher (@MsJoelyFisher) December 28, 2016

-Joely Fisher has lost her stepmother and sister in the same week and is understandably “inconsolable.”
+Joely Fisher has lost her mother and sister in the same week and is understandably “inconsolable.”

-Shortly after Reynolds passed away at the age of 84, her daughter took to Twitter to publicly mourn the loss of the iconic actress.

 Videos by PopCulture.com